oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 ##### `createLogStashConfigMap`
 Specifies whether a ConfigMap named `weblogic-operator-logstash-cm` should be created during `helm install`.
-The ConfigMap contains Logstash pipeline configuration for the Logstash container running in the operator pod.
+The ConfigMap contains the Logstash pipeline configuration for the Logstash container running in the operator pod.
-If set to `true`, a ConfigMap will be created during `helm install` using the `logstash.conf` file in `kubernetes/samples/charts/weblogic-operator` directory.
+If set to `true`, a ConfigMap will be created during `helm install` using the `logstash.conf` file in the `kubernetes/samples/charts/weblogic-operator` directory.
-Set `createLogStashConfigMap` to `false` if the ConfigMap already exists in the operator's namespace with Logstash configuration provided by the customer.
+Set `createLogStashConfigMap` to `false` if the ConfigMap already exists in the operator's namespace with the Logstash configuration provided by the customer.
 This parameter is ignored if `elkIntegrationEnabled` is false.

 Defaults to `true`.